 One of the most critical mistakes a book can make is breaking its promise to the reader.
 So much of the success of a book is tied to its promise.
 Without a great promise, there’s nothing for the reader to pass on or look back at.
 Oftentimes the reason why you forgot about a book is that its promise went unfulfilled.
 Broken promises are a huge factor in determining its success.

-So what makes a great promise of your book?
+So what makes a great promise for your book?

 To really nail that promise, it’s important to keep it simple.
 The best promises aren’t complicated.
-If you feel like your promise is becoming complicated or difficult to explain - it should roll off the tongue - that’s a good sign it isn’t working.
+If you feel like your promise is becoming complicated or difficult for you to explain - it should roll off the tongue - that’s a good sign isn’t working.

-What you have to do is put yourself in the position of your reader -- what's in it for them?
+What you have to do is put yourself in the position of your reader -- what is in it for them?
 What are they going to get/gain/learn/encounter/feel/experience from my book?
 What am I offering them?
 And don’t just be general about that.

 Here are a few questions to think through as you consider your book’s promise: